-We all want our food, clothing and household goods delivered securely and safe from damage or theft.
-Businesses therefore need fit-forpurpose packaging solutions, which protect the product and delivers it safely to the consumer.
+We all want our food, clothing and household goods delivered securely, and safe from damage or theft and unnecessary waste.
+Businesses therefore need fit-for-purpose packaging solutions, which protect the product and delivers it safely to the consumer.

 Paper-based packaging offers the most versatile and sustainable solution for manufacturers, retailers and consumers, through any chosen sales channel.
-It has the highest recycling rate of any packaging and it also helps reduce product waste.
-According to the Food and Agriculture Organisation of the United Nations (FAO), inadequate packaging wastes 20-50% of food in developing countries, compared with only 3-5% in developed countries, where fit-for-purpose packaging ensures safe product transport.
+It has the highest recycling rate of any packaging which helps to reduce product waste, and in the unlikely event it isn't recycled, it is biodegradable.
+According to the Food and Agriculture Organisation of the United Nations (FAO), inadequate packaging wastes 20-50% of food in developing countries, compared with only 3-5% in developed countries. where fit-for-purpose packaging ensures safe product-transport.
+Smurfit Kappa works to promote fit-for-purpose packaging in our operations in both developing and developed countries.

 We maximise this sustainability for ourselves, our customers and suppliers, through continuous research.
-Our experience and expertise inspire innovative packaging solutions, making sustainability integral.
+Our experience and expertise inspire innovative, fit-for-purpose and sustainable packaging solutions.

-Sustainable Value Chain is our Business
+Sustainable Value Chain is Our Business

 Sustainability creates value and is a core element of our strategy.
 Our approach to it is end-to-end: from procurement at the supplier end, to production and product delivery to our customers, the principle of aligning economic goals with social, community and environmental responsibility is applied throughout.

 We collaborate with customers and suppliers, sustainably growing their and our businesses throughout the value chain.
 Our innovative packaging solutions reduce use of raw materials, helping customers deliver their sustainability objectives.
 Our business model is circular: our key raw material is recycled fibre and we recover the old corrugated boxes from our value chain to make new ones.
 We continually search for new synergies within our operations and with our local partners.
 We work to minimise climate change by maximising the efficient use of resources, thereby reducing pressure on the environment.